speechbrain/speechbrain/docs/audioloading.rst

   torchaudio (see `ffmpeg`_).

 - On Windows/Linux/macOS, `SoundFile <https://pypi.org/project/soundfile/>`_
-  can ship with a prebuilt ``libsndfile``, which does not require admin rights.
+  has started shipping with a prebuilt ``libsndfile``, which does not require admin rights.
+Try installing or updating it.
 See the linked page for more details.

 Note for developers & breaking torchaudio `2.x` changes
 =======================================================